 As shown in Figure 1, the site is part of Waterloo Estate (outlined in green dotted line) and next to Waterloo Metro Quarter (outlined in purple dotted line).
 Of the public housing estate, the site comprises two blocks south of Raglan Street and west of George Street, and the remainder of blocks south of Wellington Street.
-It does not include the public housing blocks north of Wellington Street and east of George Street, and the blocks north of Raglan street.
+It does not include the public housing blocks north of Wellington Street, and the blocks north of Raglan street.